blacklightpy/vaultofknowledge/Economics 2.md

 - Doublespeak-Jargon-Trust is the only way for Aristocracy.

 Generic UI vs Personalized UI (learn)
-Fine Arts / Fine Knowledge / Fine Creed
+Fine Arts / Fine Knowledge.